OctopusDeploy/docs/docs/how-to/providing-database-performance-metrics.md

 ---

-## Out of the box database performance in Octopus Deploy
+## Out of the box database performance in Octopus Deploy {#Providingdatabaseperformancemetrics-OutoftheboxdatabaseperformanceinOctopusDeploy}

 Every user has different usage patterns of Octopus Deploy with different numbers of projects, targets, releases and packages.
 As a result no one database indexing strategy will provide a best fit for all installations.
 Users who are deploying to thousands of targets for a single project each day, will have different database performance metrics to those who have just a few tentacles, but hundreds of projects which constantly need dashboard updates.
 For this reason we have been restrained in the use of indexes to a base schema and only added those that look like they will provide benefit *on average* to most users.
 It is entirely likely that the database usage that is seen by us during development and testing is not necessarily going to be exactly the same that you experience with your installation and for that reason you may notice a less than optimal performance profile.